-A Closer Look at the Rasmussen College – Fort Myers Campus
+A Closer Look at the Rasmussen University – Fort Myers Campus

-New to Rasmussen College in Florida?
+New to Rasmussen University in Florida?
 It’s only natural to be curious about your local campus.
-We spoke with campus director Tom Toner and asked him to highlight the important information every newcomer should know before stepping foot on the Rasmussen College – Fort Myers campus.
+We spoke with campus director Tom Toner and asked him to highlight the important information every newcomer should know before stepping foot on the Rasmussen University – Fort Myers campus.

 “New students notice how so many of our students are connected and work together as a team from their first day through graduation.
 It really is an environment of encouragement and support from staff, faculty and like-minded students who all want to see you succeed,” Toner says.